To Be Unpleasant About the Influence of Others

 It's to be publicly unpleasant about the influence of others.

 People hating on Harry and Meghan?
-Her brother sending a letter to Buckingham Palace begging Harry not to marry her?
-Her sister being responsible for 20 + hate profiles on Twitter targeting her sister and spreading monstrous lies?
-Their little mixed race half-sister they shunned as less worthy all her life, now all of a sudden has this enormous world influence?
+Her brother writing to Buckingham Palace, pleading with Harry not to marry her?
+Her sister behind over 20 hate accounts on Twitter, spreading vicious lies?
+Their mixed-race half-sister, whom they dismissed as less worthy her entire life, now suddenly possessing immense global influence?
 Being unpleasant about the influence of others.

-Royal Family being salty about Harry and Meghan being more popular than all of them put together on the Sussexes first ever Royal engagement in Australia?
+The Royal Family feeling salty about Harry and Meghan overshadowing them on their very first royal engagement in Australia?
 Being unpleasant about the influence of others.

 It applies to everything.